 It’s taking the time to do your research, make a plan and count the costs.

-It’s being responsible to your gut, instead of a slave to your heart.
+It’s being responsible to a transformed heart, instead of a slave to a deceitful heart.

 When it comes to the big decisions in your life, which would you rather base those pivotal decisions on: pop psychology fluff, or truth?

-Will you follow your heart, or will you follow your PASSION?
+Will you follow a deceitful heart, or a transformed heart full of appropriate passion?
 Something to think about!